integrated-land-simulator/model_description/descript/matsiro.md

 where the $\alpha_{SnLk(d,b)}$ is the snow albedo covering the lake, and $R_{SnLk}$ is the snow coverage, respectively.

 Second, let us consider the lake surface roughness.
-The roughnesses of for momentum, heat and vapor are calculated in `SUBROUTINE:[LAKEZ0F]`, based on Miller et al. (1992), same with COCO-OGCM (Hasumi 2015), supposing the ice-free conditions, then modified.
+The roughnesses of for momentum, heat and vapor are calculated in `SUBROUTINE:[LAKEZ0F]`, based on @Miller1992-gi, same with COCO-OGCM [@Hasumi2015-fs], supposing the ice-free conditions, then modified.

 When lake ice is present, each roughness is modified to take into account the lake ice concentration ($R_{IcLk}$)